- Which California agency is in charge of screening real estate license applicants for criminal records?

 What crimes or offenses are “substantially related” to a real estate license?

-The Bureau of Real Estate (BRE) decides whether a particular crime is “substantially related” to the duties of a real estate agent, based on the following criteria 2:
+The Department of Real Estate (DRE) decides whether a particular crime is “substantially related” to the duties of a real estate agent, based on the following criteria 2:

 (a) When considering whether a license should be denied, suspended or revoked on the basis of the conviction of a crime, or on the basis of an act described in Section 480(a)(2) or 480(a)(3) of the Code, the crime or act shall be deemed to be substantially related to the qualifications, functions or duties of a licensee of the Department within the meaning of Sections 480 and 490 of the Code if it involves: